 (b) these Participation Rules bind the Subscriber and each Person who is a partner of the partnership at any time despite any changes to the partners and any reconstitution of the partnership (whether by the death, incapacity or retirement of any partner or the admission of any new partner or otherwise); and

-(c) the Subscriber must do anything the Registrar requires (such as obtaining consents, signing and producing Documents and getting Documents completed and signed) to give full effect to this Participation Rule.6.
-GENERAL OBLIGATIONS
+(c) the Subscriber must do anything the Registrar requires (such as obtaining consents, signing and producing Documents and getting Documents completed and signed) to give full effect to this Participation Rule.

+5.6 Subscriber as Attorney

+If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document:

+the Subscriber must not be a Representative; and

+the Donor must have appointed the Attorney under the Power of Attorney; and

+the Power of Attorney must comply with the laws of the Jurisdiction in which it is made; and

+prior to the Attorney Digitally Signing an electronic Registry Instrument or other electronic Document on behalf of the Donor, the Power of Attorney must be:

+registered with the Registrar where registration is required in the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated; or

+Lodged with the Registrar; and

+the Power of Attorney must authorise the Attorney to act on behalf of the Donor in Conveyancing Transactions and to sign Documents relating to Conveyancing Transactions as required by the Donor; and

+the Power of Attorney must be valid under the laws of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.

+6. GENERAL OBLIGATIONS

 6.1 Ensure User Compliance